 We've been following the MOM-CAPP device with great interest.
-Since we are already fans of the non-pneumatic anti-shock garment, how could we not be intrigued by a potentially faster/better version, a pneumatic anti-shock device, that could be locally made?
+Since we are already proponents of the NASG, how could we not be intrigued by a potentially faster/better version, a pneumatic anti-shock device, that could be locally made?

 So let's first cover the definitions-- pneumatic means that the clinician pumps up the device (in this case with a bike pump) while non-pneumatic means.. no pumping involved.. just pressure from the tightness of the velcro and the ball built into the NASG which presses against the abdomen.